DNS-Domain Name System

 The nslookup Command

-The domain name server addresses are important for network device configuration.
-Generally, the ISPs provide the IP addresses to use for the DNS servers.
+The domain name server addresses are essential for network device configuration.
+Generally, the ISPs provide the IP addresses for the DNS servers.
 The host usually requests to connect to a remote device by name; the requesting client queries the name server to resolve the name to the IP address.

-The operating systems also have a utility called nslookup that give the opportunity to manually query the name servers to resolve a given hostname.
-The nslookup can also be used to troubleshoot name resolution issues and to verify the current status of the name servers.
+Operating systems also have a utility called nslookup that allows users to manually query the name servers to resolve a given hostname. nslookup can also be used to troubleshoot name resolution issues and verify the current status of the name servers.

 September 23, 2020 @ 6:40 am